-Richmond’s East End Burial Association had begun under the name of the Greenwood Memorial Association in 1891.
-Led by William M. T. Forrester, who also served as secretary of the Independent Order of St. Luke, the Greenwood group purchased thirty acres of farmland known as the “Hedge Plain” on the northern edge of the city for use as a cemetery.
+Woodland’s story began when the Greenwood Memorial Association formed in 1891.
+Led by William M. T. Forrester, who also served as secretary of the Independent Order of St. Luke, the association purchased thirty acres of farmland known as the “Hedge Plain” on the northern edge of the city for use as a cemetery.
 The site was not far from the Barton Heights cemeteries then under threat by surrounding developers.
 At the Hedge Plain, white landowners promptly brought suit against Greenwood and were able to close the fledgling cemetery down.
 So Greenwood’s directors turned their strategy toward the east end, where their compatriots in the Evergreen association had found success, and they established the East End Burial Association there.

-But as Evergreen and East End Cemeteries flourished in the early twentieth century, local black entrepreneurs returned their focus to the original Hedge Plain site.
-Led by Richmond Planet editor John Mitchell, Jr. as president, the Woodland Cemetery Corporation was able to acquire those grounds on Magnolia Road near the Mechanicsville Turnpike for its purposes in 1917.
-It was facilitated by the Repton Land Corporation, an entity run by Mitchell for various real estate enterprises.
+As Evergreen and East End Cemeteries flourished in the early twentieth century, local black entrepreneurs returned their focus to the original Hedge Plain site.
+Richmond Planet editor John Mitchell, Jr. led the creation of the Woodland Cemetery Corporation, which acquired the Hedge Plain grounds on Magnolia Road near the Mechanicsville Turnpike in 1917.
+The acquisition was facilitated by the Repton Land Corporation, an entity run by Mitchell for various real estate enterprises.
 Newspaper advertisements touted the convenience of the cemetery’s location, as “the Most Remarkable Tract of Land ever set apart for our people in the State.”
 The cemetery’s radial design paid tribute to African American leaders, with circles named after Frederick Douglass and Booker T. Washington at its heart, and John Jasper Road bisecting it north and south.
 Local contractor William R. Mason built an impressive front entrance with granite pillars and an iron gate.
 The company soon built a chapel and keeper’s house in the rear of the property.

 For more information, see: